-The output, Write_Relational_Data_Object, is a table in an Oracle database.
+The output object, Write_Relational_Data_Object, is a Write transformation that represents a table in an Oracle database.

 When you run the mapping, the Data Integration Service reads the file in a binary stream and passes it to the Data Processor transformation.
 The Data Processor transformation parses the specified file and provides a relational output.
 The output is written to the relational target.

 You can configure the mapping to run in a native or Hadoop run-time environment.

 Complete the following tasks to configure the mapping:

 Create an HDFS connection to read files from the Hadoop cluster.